vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### ConnectedComponent

 The ConnectedComponent algorithm is used to calculate a subgraph of a graph in which all vertexes are connected to each other.
-Strongly Connected Component is considered in the path direction, Weakly Connected Component is not considered in the path direction.
+Strongly Connected Component takes the path direction into account, while Weakly Connected Component does not.

 !!! note